othnielee/ai_chat_md/README.md

 - `-t, --timezone <TIMEZONE>`: Sets the timezone for the Markdown output.
 - `-d, --base-dir <BASE_DIR>`: Specifies the base directory for input and output files.
 - `-p, --inline-output`: Forces saving the output to the same directory as the input file.
 - `-i, --input-file <INPUT_FILE>`: Specifies the input chat file.
 This option is required.
-The input file must be stored under the designated `data` directory and should contain the chat messages in JSON format, downloaded via the browser developer tools.
+The input file must be stored under the designated 'base' directory and should contain the chat messages in JSON format, downloaded via the browser developer tools.
 - `-o, --output-file <OUTPUT_FILE>`: Specifies the output Markdown file.
 - `-u, --user-name <USER_NAME>`: Sets the name for the user.
 - `-a, --ai-name <AI_NAME>`: Sets the name for the AI assistant.